The Evolution of Classic Internet Trolls

 Predatory trolls seek to destroy their target’s reputation and the reputation of their family members, children, careers and loved ones.
 They always engage in defamation, slander, libel, disinformation campaigns and criminal defamation.
 All predatory trolls meet criteria for either iPredator or iPredator Bridge and are skilled in Cyberstealth.
 The response of their target is more than anger, frustration and anxiety.
 Depending on the intensity of attacks, some targets become traumatized and may suffer psychological dysfunction.
 As the Information Age advances, predatory trolls will become increasingly problematic to all aspects of society.

 Internet Troll Definition

-Internet Troll: An Internet Troll is defined as an online user who uses Information and Communications Technology (ICT) to provoke, defame, anger, tease or incite other online users.
+Internet Troll: An internet troll is defined as an online user who uses Information and Communications Technology (ICT) to provoke, defame, anger, tease or incite other online users.
 Often, the internet troll does not know the target recipient(s) of their vitriolic statements and behaviors.
 Internet Trolls regularly appear in all forms of online mediums ranging from online video gaming gatherings to chatrooms and forum discussions.
 When the internet troll’s inflammatory statements and actions do not include a direct or implied physical threat to the target(s), their behavior is categorized as cyber harassment.
-If the troll’s verbal assaults include direct or implied physical threats to their target(s), their actions are than defined as cyberstalking.
+If the troll’s verbal assaults include direct or implied physical threats to their target(s), their actions are then defined as cyberstalking.

 The motivations for an internet troll’s provocative, and often, bizarre behaviors are many.
 Despite the variations in modus operandi, most trolls seek attention, recognition, stimulation pseudo-notoriety and retribution for some unknown perceived injustice.
 It is commonly believed that the “Veil of Anonymity” afforded to every online user inspires some to engage in egregious behaviors.
 Those who have begun to investigate the etiology of the troll suggest that the a

 Don’t Feed the Trolls?